garrandall/popular-music-data/tracks/you-haven-t-done-nothin-stevie-wonder.md

 We would not care to wake up to the nightmare
-That's becoming real life, hmmm
+That's becoming real life, hm
 But when misled who knows a person's mind
-Can turn as cold as ice, mm hmm
+Can turn as cold as ice, mm hm

 Why do you keep on making us hear your song